 Holidays With Pets: Important Safety Tips

-It’s that time of year, when there’s plenty of festive spirit to go around, but unfortunately for your pets, it can be dangerous for pets!
+It’s that time of year, when there’s plenty of festive spirit to go around, but unfortunately for your pets, the holidays can be dangerous for pets!
 What you may see as a harmless item of food or decoration could spell major health concern for your beloved pet.

 Here are a few things to watch out for this season.
 Call your local veterinarian or visit an emergency veterinary clinic if you think your pet may have ingested something toxic.